bonsai-rx/sgen/docs/articles/advanced-usage.md

 :::

 > [!Important]
-> In is advisable to use references in the `oneOf` syntax.
+> In is strongly recommended to use references with the `oneOf` syntax.
 Not only does this decision make your `json-schema` significantly smaller, it will also help `Bonsai.Sgen` generate the correct class hierarchy if multiple unions are present in the schema.
 If you use inline objects, `Bonsai.Sgen` will likely have to generate a new root class for each union, which can lead to a lot of duplicated code and a more complex object hierarchy.